sergmiller/junction2023/README.md

 # Prototype Live
 http://11ai.why-nft.com/

-> We will not support the server after November, coz our credits from Cloud services by UpCloud will gone.
-But deploy instruction is below.
+> We will not support the server after November, because our credits from Cloud services by UpCloud will gone.
+But the deployment instruction is presented below to whom it may concern.

 # Scheme
 ![scheme](docs/Solution.png)